12uler/12uler.github.io/README.md

 Cryptocurrency Market Sentiment Analysis

-This is a series of sentiment charts that pull JSON formatted comments from 4chan.org/biz.
+This is a series of sentiment charts that pull JSON formatted comments from 4chan.org/biz as a demo.

+You can use your own API / Forum data.

-Comments are then cross referenced to a dictionary of key indicator terms.
+Comments are then cross referenced to a dictionary of key indicator terms for pos/neg.